Glass Protective Clothing

 While struck-by hazards aren’t as prevalent indoors, the use of motorized equipment to move heavy products means the visibility of workers is paramount to their safety when this equipment is in use.
 Naturally, workwear options that enhance worker visibility are a good solution to make sure this hazard doesn’t lead to injuries.

-Without working near a roadway, plants and factories do not need to choose workwear that meets ANSI 107 class standards, though those options are available and among the safest for worker visibility.
+Glass plants and factory workers don't work near roadways, so they do not need to choose hi-vis workwear that meets ANSI 107 class standards, though those options are available and among the safest for worker visibility.
 Non-ANSI orange as well as fluorescent orange and yellow mesh vests are easy ways to enhance worker visibility and combat potential struck-by hazards with the use of motorized equipment in plants and factories.

 While these hi-vis mesh vest options do work well to help make workers more visible, they don’t offer mechanical protection.
 Enhanced visibility trim options can be added to CUTGUARD jackets, so cut protection is still guaranteed while offering a better visibility option for workers in the glass plant and factory.